richardli/SUMMER/README.md

 SAE Unit/area Models and Methods for Estimation in R

-## Major update (version 1.2.0)
+## Next major update (version 1.3.0)
-Version 1.2.0 adds population and prevalence simulation funtionality based on population frame and population density information, along with methods for aggregating pixel level prevalences and populations to the areal level.
-Updates include:
+Version 1.3.0 will add population and prevalence simulation functionality based on population frame and population density information, along with methods for aggregating pixel level prevalences and populations to the areal level.
+These functions are currently available in the dev branch.

+Updates will include:
 + New major functions.
     * ``simSPDE``: Simulates from the SPDE spatial model.
     * ``simPopSPDE``: Simulates population in a country based on SPDE spatial model and population frame information.